 Learning about the Meridian System

 In the human body, there are 12 main meridians that circulate Qi.
 Each of your limbs is traversed by six of these meridians, with 3 Yin meridians on the inside and 3 Yang meridians on the outside.
 All 12 of the meridians correspond to the 6 Yin organs and 6 Yang organs.
-What is notable about these organs is that they have no anatomical counterpart within western medicine, but are responsible for the body processes that have been recognised as essential.
+What is notable about these organs is that they have no anatomical counterpart within western medicine, but are responsible for the body processes that have been recognized as essential.

 In TCM, balance is key within the body, where any one side or element exceeds others, problems arise.
 Likewise, each meridian is a Yin & Yang pair, this means that each Yang organ is paired with a Yin organ.
 For example, the Yang large intestine corresponds to the Yin lung organ.
 Within a pair, these organs have a strong effect on each other.
 As such, reusing the example, illnesses observed in your Yin lung organ may be due to issues of balance in your Yang large intestine.